icon-lab/TranSMS/README.md

 # TranSMS
 Official Implementation of Transformers for System Matrix Super-resolution (TranSMS)

+A. Güngör, B. Askin, D. A. Soydan, E. U. Saritas, C. B. Top and T. Çukur, "TranSMS: Transformers for Super-Resolution Calibration in Magnetic Particle Imaging," in IEEE Transactions on Medical Imaging, 2022, doi: 10.1109/TMI.2022.3189693.

 # Demo
 You can use the following links to download training, validation, test datasets.